makusets/esphome-toshiba-ab/README.md

 - Works with a wide voltage range in the AB line (v1 only worked within a very narrow voltage window on the AB line), which should expand compatibility to more toshiba models.
 - Much better filtering of noise and virtually no noise introduced on the AB line.
 - Robust comparator design for data processing with DC filtering capacitor.
+- Selectable power source with slide switch: AB line or USB.
+Only switch power source with the board completely disconnected.
+USB data will operate even with AB power.

 notes: